 Some aquatic plants fulfill many beneficial functions and play a vital role in aquatic environments.
-Removal of these plants may result in destroying water quality and habitat with no real benefit.
-Many edge plants play an important role in nutrient buffering, bank stabilization, and sediment trapping.
-Oxygen is the single most important water quality
+Removal of these plants may destroy water quality and habitat with no real benefit.
+Many edge plants play an essential role in nutrient buffering, bank stabilization, and sediment trapping.
+Oxygen is the most critical water quality

 parameter, and submerged plants help to oxygenate the water.
-Aquatic plants also play an important role in providing
+Aquatic plants also play an essential role in providing

 In many cases, a water body is a diverse and balanced ecosystem, and care needs to be taken to keep this balance at an advantage.
 Excess growth may indicate an imbalance and lead to a deterioration of the ecosystem.